toddgeist/superagent-xml2jsparser/README.md

 ## Motivation

-I needed to access an XML based API with Super Agent
+I needed to access an XML based API with superagent.
+This seemed the simplest thing to do

 ## Usage